Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 This service-based KPI report metric allows you to drill down into specific performance levels, gaining an understanding of which agents are performing the best.
 Gaining this knowledge will empower you to reward agents that are showing consistently high levels of performance while supporting those in need of motivation or additional service training.

-- First call resolution (FCR):
+• First call resolution (FCR):

-Call resolution is one of the essential customer service KPIs for any thriving or growing customer service department.
+Call resolution is an essential customer service KPIs for any thriving or growing customer service department.
 Here, you can view how successful your service team is at getting to the root of your consumers’ issues upon the first contact.
 The better your FCR, the more productive and effective your support levels.
 If you notice a negative trend emerging, you can take tactical measures, including mentoring, workshops, or structural changes.

 8. Procurement KPI dashboard